iretiola-007/NovaScript/README.md

 Example:
 ```
 use japanese
-shutsuryoku(5 > 1)
+shutsuryoku 5 > 1
 ```
 This would return `True`.
 Chain comparison is also supported.
 ### Note: you can compare two values without using parentheses
-Like in this example above.
+Like in the example above.
 To do a chain comparison, you must encase values in parentheses as such below:
 ```
 use japanese
 shutsuryoku(5 > 2 > 1)